-Compassion Fatigue Article Summary
+Compassion Fatigue Article Summary:

-The past year has been exceptionally hard on healthcare professionals.
+2020 has been exceptionally hard on healthcare professionals.
 With so much going on, it’s only understandable that many are battling compassion fatigue.
 Given the nature of the job, healthcare professionals can’t afford to deal with compassion fatigue, especially in a time where their services are as important as ever.
 Understanding what causes compassion fatigue and how you can battle it can save our frontline superstars who we desperately need to battle this pandemic.
 Here is everything you need to know about compassion fatigue and how telehealth services can help.

 What Is Compassion Fatigue?